 A general suspension of the driving ban for goods of all kinds due to a pandemic is not planned in the federal states.

 The ban applies to the following types of vehicles:

 Goods vehicles with a maximum authorized mass exceeding 7.5 tonnes as well as goods vehicles with trailers must not be operated for the carriage of goods on a commercial basis or for hire or reward, including any empty running associated with this, on the motorways mentioned in paragraph 2 and the federal highways mentioned in paragraph 3.

 From 07.00 hrs to 20.00 hrs on all Saturdays from 1 July up to and including 31 August.

 Ban on driving on Sundays and public holidays:

-The ban on driving HGVs between 00.00 hrs and 22.00 hrs on Sundays and public holidays, which applies to the entire road network (section 30(3) of the German Road Traffic Regulations), remains unaffected.
+The ban on driving HGVs between 00.00 hrs and 22.00 hrs on Sundays and public holidays, which applies to the entire road network (section 30(3) of the German Road Traffic Regulations), basically again after several months of exposure due to a pandemic remains unaffected.

 Granting of exemptions: